jinghuazhao/R/gap/inst/shinygap/README.md

 ## A. Family-based and population-based designs

-See the R/gap package vignette jss or Zhao (2007).
+See the R/gap package vignette jss or @zhao07.

 ## B. Case-cohort design

 ### B.1 Power

-Following Cai and Zeng (2004), we have
+Following @cai04, we have
 $$\Phi\left(Z_\alpha+\tilde{n}^\frac{1}{2}\theta\sqrt{\frac{p_1p_2p_D}{q+(1-q)p_D}}\right)$$

 where $\alpha$ is the significance level, $\theta$ is the log-hazard ratio for